RichtersFinger/yate/README.md

    * **Position and Size** - note that you can also modify the position and size of this element by holding down `Shift` + dragging with `Left Mouse Button` or turning the `Mouse Wheel`, respectively
    * **Description** - toggle whether a description window will be opened upon clicking with `Left Mouse Button`
 * **Token Element**
-   The `Token` element is itended as player representation, e.g. in a regular board game or a Pen&Paper game.
+   The `Token` element is intended as player representation, e.g. in a regular board game or a Pen&Paper game.
 By selecting `Load Image` in the context menu a small window will open prompting you to select an image from a list of files in the `img/` directory.
 If you added new images to this directory after the server was started, click `Update List` in order to find that image via the autocomplete functionality.
 Alternatively, you may upload your image via drag&drop of the file onto the selection dialog.
 The file will then be uploaded upon the next push on this game element.

    Any `Token` a player has control over is raised to the top layer making those `Tokens` always accessible.